SMA-CyberTech/SOC-Network-Environment/README.md

 - Wazuh, an open source SIEM that has been deployed to monitor our network endpoints
 - Atomic Red Framework acted as our attack script for credential dumping.
 - Windows Server to act as the domain controller within the Active Directory environment.
-- Slack for communication and recieving triggered alerts.
+- Slack for communication and recieving triggered alerts

 ## Summary